 In that case, the best course of action is to try to find a middle ground where you hold your ground on matters that are important to you and compromising on the others.

-Expecting your partner to be flawless, setting the bar of standard too high, wanting to do everything together, the desire that your partner will fulfill all your needs and demands at the detriment of their well-being are some examples of unrealistic expectations.
+Expecting your partner to be flawless, setting the bar of standards too high, wanting to do everything together, and the desire that your partner will fulfill all your needs and demands at the detriment of their well-being are some examples of unrealistic expectations.